openapi-generators/openapitools-generator-action/README.md

 The URL to load the OpenAPI document from.
 If set, `openapi-file` will be ignored.

+### `generator-tag`

+The Docker tag of the openapitools/openapi-generator-cli image to use.
+See [the DockerHub repo](https://hub.docker.com/r/openapitools/openapi-generator-cli/tags) for available tags.

 ## Outputs

 No outputs are returned.
 The generated client is placed in the current directory.
 The name of the package (unless configured differently) will be `generator-name-client` where "generator-name" is (unsurprisingly) the name of the generator used to generate the client.